UW Husky Football

 Park & ride express shuttle bus service

-Contracted Metro shuttle buses operate express shuttle service on Husky home game days from five designated park and ride lots.
+Contracted Metro shuttle buses operate express shuttle service on Husky home game days from four designated park and ride lots.

-With the purchase of a season or game day pass (except at Redondo), fans can park in the Park & Ride lots and travel stress-free to and from Husky Stadium.
+With the purchase of a season or game day pass, fans can park in the Park & Ride lots and travel stress-free to and from Husky Stadium.

 After the game, pass holders can board buses in front of the stadium for the return trip.